 - The use of any identifiable information will result in the application not being considered.
 Proofread your personal statement prior to submission.

-- Students and the Program Director will be notified of the student's acceptance status into the Leadership Program via email by January 31.
+- The student and the Program Director will be notified of the student's acceptance status into the Leadership Program via email by January 31.

 Application Check List

 - O.S.R.T. student member